Cartridge (firearms): Case

-Some cartridges, like the .470 Capstick, have what is known as a "ghost shoulder" which has a very slightly protruding shoulder, and can be viewed as a something between a bottleneck and straight-walled case.
+Some cartridges, like the .470 Capstick, have what is known as a "ghost shoulder", a very slightly protruding shoulder, and can be viewed as a something between a bottleneck and straight-walled case.
 A ghost shoulder, rather than a continuous taper on the case wall, helps the cartridge to line up concentrically with the bore axis, contributing to accuracy.
 The front opening of the case neck, which receives and fastens the bullet via crimping, is known as the case mouth.
-The closed-off rear end of the case body, which holds the primer and technically is the case base, is called the case head as it is the most prominent and frequently the widest part of the case.
+The closed-off rear end of the case body, which holds the primer and technically is the case base, is called the case head, as it is the most prominent and frequently widest part of the case.
 There is a circumferential flange at the case head called a rim, which provides a lip for the extractor to engage.
 Depending on whether and how the rim protrudes beyond the maximum case body diameter, the case can be classified as either "rimmed", "semi-rimmed", "rimless", "rebated", or "belted".

 The shape of a bottleneck cartridge case (e.g. body diameter, shoulder slant angle and position, and neck length) also affects the amount of attainable pressure inside the case, which in turn influences the accelerative capacity of the projectile.
 Wildcat cartridges are often made by reshaping the case of an existing cartridge.
 Straight-sided cartridges are less prone to rupturing than tapered cartridges, in particular with higher pressure propellant when used in blowback-operated firearms.

-In addition to case shape, rifle cartridges can also be grouped according to the case dimensions of a cartridge, this is usually referring to the cartridge's overall length (COL), which in turn dictates the minimal receiver size and operating space (bolt travel) needed by the action, into either "mini-action", "short-action", "long-action" ("standard-action"), or "magnum-action" categories.
+In addition to case shape, rifle cartridges can be grouped according to the case dimensions of a cartridge; this usually refers to the cartridge's overall length (COL), which in turn dictates the minimal receiver size and operating space (bolt travel) needed by the action.
+They can be grouped into the "mini-action", "short-action", "long-action" ("standard-action"), or "magnum-action" categories.